axios/axios/README.md

 ```

 > Note: you can cancel several requests with the same cancel token/abort controller.
-> If a cancellation token is already cancelled at the moment of starting an Axios request, then the request is cancelled immediately, without any attempts to make real request.
+> If a cancellation token is already cancelled at the moment of starting an Axios request, then the request is cancelled immediately, without any attempts to make a real request.

 > During the transition period, you can use both cancellation APIs, even for the same request: